newsiquare/mockvox/README.md

 docker-compose up -d # 🚢 Launch full-stack services
 ```

-**Note**​​: The default Docker image comes with the Mandarin language package.
-To install English/Japanese/Korean/Cantonese/full versions, modify the MODEL_TYPE variable in the docker-compose.yml file.
+**Note**​​: The default Docker image comes with the full language packages.
+To install Mandarin/English/Japanese/Korean/Cantonese versions, modify the MODEL_TYPE variable in the docker-compose.yml file.

 ---